top of page

 So clubs looking for beginner competitions we certainly do cater for you.

 The standards are high regardless of beginner or advanced and as a coach you know if your students are ready to be tested at these levels.
+WKO Will create the opportunity for them to showcase their skills in our global platform, it is the coaches responsibility to ensure fighters are fit to fight and trained/conditioned/competent to be able to compete safely in a safe and fair setting.

 Remove the pressure to win in their first fights or even in the Rookie stage, let them enjoy it and cut their teeth.
 When they learn that it wasn't a loss and it was a lesson learnt, they wont be sulking about it and quitting.
 They will understand exactly what need to work on in the gym in order to develop and progress.